Liortra/Assignment/README.md

 # Assignment
 Hello everyone,

-My name is Lior Trachtman
+My name is Lior Trachtman.

 This is where all my homework is during my software engineering studies.